 Be sure to use the American Legion Officer's Guide and Manual of Ceremonies to run the meeting and for guidance on parliamentary procedure.
-The District quorum is 10% of all the posts in the District.

 Finally, you need to get your schedule out to the District.
 The Adjutant sends the schedule out to all posts and District officers.
 Not only should a letter be sent to each post inviting them to attend your District meetings, but your schedule should be sent to the Department so it can be published on the website and in the newsletter.
 Instructions on how to get your schedule posted can be found on the Department website or in the Department newsletter.